nomi-san/aram-booster/README.md

 In this repo, we have some other implementations:
 - [/autoit](https://github.com/nomi-san/aram-booster/tree/main/autoit) - written in AutoIt with the same feature
-- [/nodejs](https://github.com/nomi-san/aram-booster/tree/main/nodejs) - written in Node JS, make everyting is automatic
+- [/nodejs](https://github.com/nomi-san/aram-booster/tree/main/nodejs) - written in Node JS for both Windows and OS X, make everyting is automatic